-Definition:
+Definition

-(E.g.: B. Sc. / B. Com.)

-- b) Branch Discipline of study (e.g. B.Sc.
-Computer Science) - c) Curriculum The various courses (subjects) a student must study in a particular branch. - d) Course The Theory & Practical subject offered under each curriculum. - e) Credit A unit of measurement based on the duration of the contact hours, Content and quality of the subject matter. - 1.
-UG Curriculum : The UG Curriculum follows CBCS pattern and the medium of instruction is English. - 2.
-Eligibility for Admission to the Course: Candidates for admission to the first year of the UG degree programmes are required to have passed the higher secondary examination (Academic or Vocational) conducted by the Govt. of Tamil Nadu in the relevant subjects or other examinations accepted as equivalent thereto by the Parent University, subject to such other conditions as may be prescribed thereof. - 3.
-Duration of the Programme: The UG programme will comprise six semesters with two semesters per academic year, extending over a total duration of three years.
-Examination shall be conducted at the end of every semester for the respective subjects.
+- a) Programme A course of study leading to the award of a degree in a discipline.
+(E.g.: B. Sc. / B. Com.) - b) Branch Discipline of study (e.g. B.Sc.
+Computer Science) - c) Curriculum The various courses (subjects) a student must study in a particular branch. - d) Course The Theory & Practical subject offered under each curriculum. - e) Credit A unit of measurement based on the duration of the contact hours, content and quality of the subject matter.

+1. UG Curriculum

+The UG Curriculum follows CBCS pattern and the medium of instruction is English.

+2. Eligibility for Admission to the Course

+Candidates for admission to the first year of the UG degree programmes are required to have passed the higher secondary examination (Academic or Vocational) conducted by the Govt. of Tamil Nadu in the relevant subjects or other examinations accepted as equivalent thereto by the Parent University, subject to such other conditions as may be prescribed thereof.

+3. Duration of the Programme

+The UG programme will comprise six semesters with two semesters per academic year, extending over a total duration of three years.
+Examination shall be conducted at the end of every semester for the respective courses.
 Each semester has 90 instructional days consisting of 5 teaching hours per working day.
-Thus, each semester has 450 teaching hours and the whole programme has 2700 teaching hours. - 4.
-Choice Based Credit System (CBCS): All Undergraduate Programmes offered by the University shall be under Choice Based Credit System (CBCS).
+Thus, each semester has 450 teaching hours and the whole programme has 2700 teaching hours.

+4. Choice Based Credit System (CBCS)

+All Undergraduate Programmes offered by the University shall be under Choice Based Credit System (CBCS).
 Choice based credit system is introduced with the aim of offering flexibility in the choice of courses to the students.

-Objectives of the Choice Based Credit System:
+Objectives of the Choice Based Credit System

-To facilitate the students to have greater flexibility in their choice of courses.

-- > To widen the spectrum of knowledge of students by means of Core, Allied, Project / Electives, Value Education, Environmental Studies and Skill Based Subjects. - > To revamp the curriculum, to impart entrepreneurial skills and placement potentials qualities. - > To incorporate need based knowledge in tune with the location and neighborhood of the Institution. - > To allocate credit points to each paper of the study based on the weightage of the contact hours, content and quality. - > To extend opportunities to fast learners in order to earn additional credit from advanced as well as additional courses. - > To maintain the total credit points of each programme on par with international standards. - > To assess the performance of students in terms of Marks & Credit points - 5.
-Course of Study: The Course of study for the UG degree courses of all branches shall consist of the following - 5.1 Part I: Language: Tamil or any one of the modern/classical languages i.e. Malayalam, French and Hindi.
+- To facilitate the students to have greater flexibility in their choice of courses. - To widen the spectrum of knowledge of students by means of Core, Allied, Project / Electives, Value Education, Environmental Studies and Skill Based Subjects. - > To revamp the curriculum which enables to impart entrepreneurial skills and placement potentials qualities. - > To incorporate need based knowledge in tune with the location and neighborhood of the Institution. - > To allocate credit points to each paper of the study based on the weightage of the contact hours, content and quality. - > To extend opportunities to fast learners in order to earn additional credit from advanced as well as additional courses. - To maintain the total credit points of each programme on par with international standards.